Chris Smith (cricketer, born 1958): Life and career

 his last Test came in 1986 at Leeds against India as an injury replacement for David Gower.
 He was dropped when Gower was fit again.

 Smith was much more successful for Hampshire, enjoying a successful career with that county, scoring more than 40 first-class hundreds and helping them to win the 1988 Benson & Hedges Cup, and the 1991 NatWest Trophy (though missing the final of the latter).
 He was one of the Wisden Cricketers of the Year in 1984.

 After he retired from first-class cricket, he settled in Western Australia, and became marketing manager of the Western Australian Cricket Association.

 Chris Smith is the older brother of fellow Hampshire and England Test player Robin Smith.
-His brother made his England debut at Leeds, two years after Smith had played his last Test on the same ground, and went onto a more extensive international career.
+His brother made his England debut at Leeds, two years after Smith had played his last Test on the same ground, and went on to a more extensive international career.